Transform Your Home: A KonMari Journey to Calm Living

 Laying everything out shows you the true volume of stuff.
 Duplicates become obvious, and it becomes easier to focus on what feels right to keep.

-As we moved from clothes through to books, toys, kitchen items and paperwork, Hannah and her husband's confidence grew visibly.
-By the fourth day their decisions came more quickly and felt more certain.
+As we moved from clothes through to books, toys, kitchen items, and paperwork, Hannah and her husband's confidence grew visibly.
+By the fourth day, their decisions came more quickly and felt more certain.

-A Small Space That Made a Big Difference: Decluttering a busy family hallway
+A Small Space That Made a Big Difference: Decluttering a Busy Family Hallway

+One change that really summed up what we had achieved happened in the hallway.
 A small hall table, the kind many busy families have, had slowly become a landing zone for life.
 School letters, shopping returns, bags for the car, items the children had outgrown but hadn't yet been passed on.

 It wasn't a huge mess, just everyday accumulation.
 But it created a quiet friction every time they walked past.